rimikadhara67/sps-myPortfolio/walkthroughs/week-1-web-development/portfolio-walkthrough.md

     select it.
 (You might need to click on "ALL" instead of "RECENT" in order to see it.)
 -   Click the `Create Application` button.
--   On the next screen, click `Create app`.
+-   On the next screen, click `Create app` or `Next`.
 The default region is fine.
--   On the next screen, select `Java` as a language and `Standard` as an environment.
--   When you see `Your App Engine app has successfully been created`, you're done!

 Now when you navigate to [https://console.cloud.google.com/appengine](https://console.cloud.google.com/appengine),